balderdashy/captains-log/README.md

 > ### Why use a custom logger?
 > It it can useful to configure a custom logger-- particularly for regulatory compliance and organizational requirements (i.e. if your company is using a particular logger in other apps.)
-In the context of Sails, configuring a custom logger also allows you to intercept all log messages automatically created by the framework, which can be useful for setting up email notifications about errors and warnings.
+In the context of Sails, configuring a custom logger also allows you to intercept all log messages automatically created by the framework, which is a quick way to set up email notifications about errors and warnings.
 >
 > That said, don't feel like you _have_ to use a custom logger if you want these sorts of notifications.
 In fact, there are usually more straightforward ways to implement features like Slack, SMS, or email notifications.
-For example, in Sails, consider customizing your `respones/serverError.js` file.
+For example, in Sails, consider customizing your `responses/serverError.js` file.
+Or check out a product like [Papertrail](https://papertrailapp.com/).